candide-guevara/handy-scripts-for-work/scripts/migration_procedure.md

   * If using external amplifier you can blacklist all onboard-sound kernel modules (like `snd_hda_intel`) in `/etc/modprobe.d`
   * Disable alsa restore udev rule by creating the relevant symlink to `/dev/null` in `/etc/udev/rules.d`
   * Use `pactl list` to check options are setup ok
-* There are too many option for power management : powerdevil, acpid, sytemd-logind, TLP, upower...
+* There are too many option for power management : powerdevil (looks broken?), sytemd-logind, TLP...
-  * pick one and disable the others (via systemd services ?)
+  * Monitor resume after shutting it down is broken.
+  * Keep acpid ([disable common events][47]) and upower enabled in systemd otherwise sh\*t happens with chrome ?
+  * Settings in `/etc/default/tlp` and check it is working by unplugging power and check settings have changed
   * Make sure there are no actions that can suspend/sleep the system in `/etc/systemd/logind.conf`
+    * [Disable suspend/sleep][46] in `/etc/systemd/sleep.conf`.

 ### Notebook specific tweaks

 * [backlight adjust][28] with `man tmpfiles.d`
   * you need to mask systemd backlight service
-* settings in `/etc/default/tlp` and check it is working by unplugging power and check settings have changed

 ### Software packages